Midcap index outperformed Nifty 50 and small cap index over last 10 years

-New Delhi, March 16 (IANS) The Nifty Midcap Index has largely outperformed both Nifty 50 and Nifty Smallcap Indices over the past 10 years.
+New Delhi: The Nifty Midcap Index has largely outperformed both Nifty 50 and Nifty Smallcap Indices over the past 10 years.

 Noting this trend,brokerage house Jefferies said historically, a phase of disruption has been followed by outperformance in midcap and smallcap indices seen in 2009,2016 and 2017.
 The trend has continued with both the indices outperforming Nifty50 in calendar year 2020 and year to date 2021.